jeffro256/carrot/src/carrot_raw.md

 #### Address-Conditional Forward Secrecy

 A third party with unbounded compute power can learn no receiver or amount information about a transaction output, nor where it is spent, without knowing the receiver's public address.

+### Indistinguishability

+We define multiple processes by which public value representations are created as "indistinguishable" if a third party with unbounded compute power, but without knowledge of public addresses, cannot determine by which process the public values were created from with any better probability than random guessing.
+The processes in question are described below.

+#### Ephemeral pubkey random indistinguishability

+Carrot ephemeral pubkeys are indistinguishable from random X25519 pubkeys.
+The Carrot ephemeral pubkey process is described earlier in this document.
+The random ephemeral pubkey process is modeled as follows:

+1. Sample `x` from uniform integer distribution `[0, ℓ)`.
+2. Set <code>D<sub>e</sub> = x B</code>

+Note that in Carrot ephemeral pubkey construction, the ephemeral privkey <code>d<sub>e</sub></code>, unlike most X25519 private keys, is derived without key clamping.
+Multiplying by this unclamped key makes it so the resultant pubkey is indistinguishable from a random pubkey (*needs better formalizing*).

 ## Credits